 Defrosting Ice Prince: He starts out distant, constantly irritable, and condescending, but eventually warms up to Flonne and Etna.

-Dodge the Bullet: In Disgaea 2, Etna and Flonne gets pissed at Laharl for various reasons and attacks him with swords and guns.
+Dodge the Bullet: In Disgaea 2, Etna and Flonne get pissed at Laharl for various reasons and attack him with swords and guns.
 He dodges all of the initial blows, though just barely, and shows off some nice foot work.
 He does this occasionally in Disgaea Infinite as well.